 “Step back and tell me when you think I’ve gone far enough.”

-She left the ladder, and walked thirty feet away, shading her eyes with her hand.
+She left the ladder, and walked twenty feet away, shading her eyes with her hand.
 He kept twisting.

 “How ‘bout now?” he yelled.